402522175/labexam/README.md

 In case you want to add a hero image to the post, apart from changing featured-img in YAML, you also need to add the image file to the project.
 To do so, just upload an image in .jpg format to `_img` folder.
 The name must before the .jpg file extension has to match with featured-img in YAML.
 Next, run `gulp img` from command line to generate optimized version of the image and all the thumbnails.
 You have to restart the jekyll server to see the changes.

-Sleek uses [Lazy Sizes](https://github.com/aFarkas/lazysizes).
+labexam uses [Lazy Sizes](https://github.com/aFarkas/lazysizes).
 Lazy Loader for loading images.
 Check the link for more info.
 Lazy Sizes doesnt’t require any configuration and it’s going to be included in your bundled js file.

 ### Pages